geektutor/hoverboard/data/faq.md

 ### Dates and Location

-The NeXt Conference will take place on the 27th-30th of May on [The Next Conference Web App](www.thenextconf.web.app)
+The ECX Finale 2021 will take place on the 15th-17th of July on [ECX Web App](www.ecxfinale2021.web.app)

 ### Stay Informed

-To stay up to date on the latest information on sessions, speakers, and activities, be sure to visit the [ECX website](https://ecx.website/next), and follow us on [Instagram](https://www.instagram.com/ecxunilag) and [Twitter](https://twitter.com/ecxunilag).
-You can also follow and join the social conversation about The Next Conference via official hashtags #TheNextConf.
+To stay up to date on the latest information on sessions, speakers, and activities, be sure to visit the [ECX website](https://ecx.org.ng/finale), and follow us on [Instagram](https://www.instagram.com/ecxunilag) and [Twitter](https://twitter.com/ecxunilag).
+You can also follow and join the social conversation about The ECX Finale 2021 via official hashtags #ECXFinale2021.

 ### Content Formats